 Blackened Tilapia Tacos and Radish Slaw

-Lately though, I’ve been on more of a fish taco kick.
-In the summer I made these grilled white fish tacos which were really good.
-The difference between those tacos and these blackened ones though is, well, black and white.
+I made other fish tacos on Macheesmo before like these grilled white fish tacos which were really good.
+The difference between those tacos and these blackened tilapia tacos though is, well, black and white.
 (See what I did there?)

 While those tacos are smooth and buttery, these guys will punch you in the face.
 They are coated in a nice layer of a homemade blackened spice that almost crunches when you bite into it.
 It’s a new fish taco game, for sure.